St. Louis Symphony Orchestra: History

 Adams stood-down as the orchestra's president and executive director in June 2007.
 Fred Bronstein assumed the posts in March 2008.
 Faced with declining ticket sales and deficits, Bronstein immediately launched an aggressive new revenue plan with audience development at the core of its actions.
 Bronstein also took steps to broaden and diversify the symphony's programming through popularly oriented programming series such as "Live at Powell Hall".
 Since 2008, because of new programming and marketing strategies, ticket revenues have grown 39% in the 2012 fiscal year, the highest revenues in over a decade, while seats sold grew by 16% and more than 31,000 new people were added to the customer base, reversing five years of decline.
 Because of successful audience development initiatives at the core of the plan as well as other revenue progress and strong management of expenses, the structural deficit (whose gaps are funded by additional contributions) has declined 18% from $3.4M in 2007 to $2.8M in 2011, dipping as low as $2.62m in 2010.

 Bronstein left the SLSO to head the Peabody Conservatory in the spring of 2014.
 In February 2015, the SLSO named Marie-Hélène Bernard, then-president of the Handel and Haydn Society as its new president and CEO, effective July 1, 2015.

 In 2003, Stéphane Denève first guest-conducted the orchestra.
 In June 2017, the orchestra named Denève as its next music director, effective with the 2019-2020 season, with an initial contract of three seasons.
 He held the title of Music Director Designate for the 2018-2019 season.
 In March 2021, the orchestra announced the extension of Denève's contract as its music director through the 2025-2026 season.

+In March 2022, the orchestra announced plans for a renovation of Powell Hall, to begin in 2023.
+During the scheduled renovation period, the orchestra has been performing concerts principally at the Touhill Performing Arts Center of the University of Missouri–St. Louis and also at the Stifel Theatre.
+In September 2024, the orchestra announced its intention to name its renovated music complex as the Jack C. Taylor Music Center, with the concert hall to retain the name of Powell Hall.